buildpacks/spec/buildpack.md

 **The buildpack sBOM:**

 *Key: `sbom = [ "<string>" ]`*
- - MUST be an sBOM media type based on https://www.iana.org/assignments/media-types/media-types.xhtml.
+ - MUST be a supported sBOM media type as described in [Bills-of-Materials](#bills-of-materials).

 #### Buildpack Implementations